We Can’t Wait for These Greater Boston Restaurant Openings in 2025

 Third Time Ice Cream

 What: After a short but sweet residency at Somerville’s Bow Market serving highly creative ice cream flavors, Third Time is putting down roots in East Somerville: The ice cream will continue, and there’ll also be coffee, breakfast, and lunch.
-While that’s in the works, Third Time is popping up at Tilde, a cafe and wine bar in Cambridge, throughout March with some sneak-peek items.
+While that’s in the works, Third Time is popping up at Tilde, a cafe and wine bar in Cambridge, during the spring with some sneak-peek items.
 Third Time founder Nick Ladin-Sienne is an alum of Oleana and Sofra, so don’t be surprised to find some Middle Eastern inspirations on the menu, such as “breakfast in the Levant”—a custardy egg with herby salad, labne, house jam, feta, pickles, and olives.

 Where: East Somerville, thirdtimeicecream.co